wesslen/minimal-mistakes/_posts/2016-08-22-topic-networks.md

 ![](/images/unnamed-chunk-4-1.png)

 Each number is the topic number.
-There looks like there are three main clusters.
+My first observation is that there looks like there are three main clusters.

-Let's use community detection to determine clusters within the network.
+Let's use [community detection](http://igraph.wikidot.com/community-detection-in-r), specifically the label propagation algorithm in igraph, to determine clusters within the network.

 ``` r
 clp <- cluster_label_prop(graph)